Most businesses post jobs before they know what they need. They write job descriptions from templates. They hire people who don’t fit.

 This Week:

-- Begin mapping all work that needs doing using our TAM SAM SOM Calculator
+- Begin mapping all work that needs doing using our TAM Calculator

 - Start grouping work into responsibility clusters